V-Varga/SPOT-BGC/README.md

 ## Running SPOT-BGC

-Owing to a temporary bug in Snakemake at the time of this pipeline's creation, the programs used must be run out of containers, rather than via `conda` environments ([see source here](https://github.com/snakemake/snakemake/issues/3163)).
+Owing to a temporary bug in Snakemake at the time of this pipeline's creation, the programs used must be run out of containers, rather than via `conda` environments ([source](https://github.com/snakemake/snakemake/issues/3163)).
 All files necessary to generate the containers are included in this repository.

 To build the containers with Apptainer, run the following code from the `workflow/` directory: